Skip to main content

 Adapt your art supplies

 Choose the materials that work best for you.
 If brushes aren't working for you, what about sponge painting?
 Have you tried charcoal?
-Maybe you'd rather sculpt clay.
-Or make a collage.
+Maybe you'd rather sculpt clay, or make a collage.

 Slide on rubber grips or wrap elastic bands around the handle to make your brushes easier to grip.
 You could wrap gauze or modelling clay around your brush to mould it into your desired shape.
 Or make a large spherical grip by sticking your brush through a hole in a tennis ball or stress ball.

 Choose the materials that work best for you.
 If brushes aren't working for you, what about sponge painting?
 Have you tried charcoal?
-Maybe you'd rather sculpt clay.
-Or make a collage.
+Maybe you'd rather sculpt clay, or make a collage.

 Slide on rubber grips or wrap elastic bands around the handle to make your brushes easier to grip.
 You could wrap gauze or modelling clay around your brush to mould it into your desired shape.
 Or make a large spherical grip by sticking your brush through a hole in a tennis ball or stress ball.